ethanlee515/crypto-research-notes/choice.md

 ### Cons

-It is only used for shallow circuits in practice.
+This generation is only used for shallow circuits in practice.
-The issue is that the encryption picks up "noise" as the computation progresses, and resetting the noise by "bootstrapping" is too costly.
+The issue is that the encryption picks up "noise" as the computation progresses, until decryption eventually becomes impossible.
+It is possible in principle to reset the noise using "bootstrapping", but that is too costly in practice for gen 2 schemes.
 This is a dilemma because we'd either:
-1. Verify the bootstrapping feature that nobody currently uses, and is in fact a shifting goalpost, or
+1. Verify the bootstrapping feature that nobody currently uses, and is in fact a shifting goalpost thanks to the active theoretical research, or
-2. Verify only the shallow circuit version, in that case it is not even *fully* homomorphic anymore.
+2. Verify only what is used in practice, though that gives up on the *full* homomorphism.

 ## Gen 3

-A new blueprint for FHEs was proposed in 2013 and has undergone constant iterations since.
+A new blueprint for FHEs was proposed in 2013 and has undergone many iterations since.
-These FHEs feature faster bootstrapping, but operated only on booleans and recently on small integers too.
+These FHEs feature faster bootstrapping, but operate only on booleans and small integers.
 TFHE is the most representative project in generation 3.

 ### Pros